Tuesday, January 27, 2015

 It was 1993.

 The year that gave us Jurassic Park, Michael Jordan winning the NBA Championship again, and "I Will Always Love You" as the top song of the year.
 I was in France that May for the 46th Cannes Film Festival.
 Cannes was full of red carpets, film critics, movie stars, and topless beaches.
-I was familiar with most of those...but topless beaches were a first for me.
+I was familiar with most of those but topless beaches were a first for me.

-I was new to this whole entertainment thing.
-I knew music; I used to be a rock and roll deejay on the radio, but the world of Hollywood was unchartered territory, and I had to really do my homework to learn it.
-But I learned it.
+I knew music; I used to be a rock and roll deejay on the radio, but the world of Hollywood was uncharted territory, and I had to really do my homework to learn it.

 I was in Cannes primarily as the weatherman for CBS This Morning and to interview a few stars.
 Denzel Washington and Bruce Willis were two of them but it was someone whom I had never talked to, never even met, who was the star of the show.

-Holly Hunter, the Oscar winner Holly Hunter, was the person, but her Academy Award had yet to happen.
 I liked Raising Arizona ("I want that baby!") but I loved the movie Broadcast News.
 It's one of my favorite movies of all time.
 She was in both.

 They were screening a brand new film at 8 in the morning, in Cannes, and I went.
 The movie was The Piano and all I knew was it was set in the time of Abraham Lincoln.
 That's it.